knpuniversity/symfony4/sfcasts/uploads/assets-context.md

 and *then* `'uploads/'.$path`.

-If our app lives at the root of the domain - like it does right now - this will just return `/`.
-But if it lives at a subdirectory like `thespacebar`, it'll return `/thespacebar/`.
+If our app lives at the root of the domain - like it does right now - this will just return and empty string.
+But if it lives at a subdirectory like `thespacebar`, it'll return `/thespacebar`.

 Try it!
 Oh... wow - *huge* error!
 This `RequestStackContext` service is such a low-level service, that Symfony doesn't make it available to be used for autowiring.